 Other categories in the US Wellness Meats Menu include Jerky & Snacks, Primals, Brisket, Ribs, Stir Fry, Corned, & Stew Beef, Bacon & Sausages, Organs (like beef liver) & Organ Sausages, Pemmican, Tallow & Suet, Fresh Chilled Beef, and Cape Grim Beef.

 The pricing of Grassland Beef is quite tempting considering the quality of the healthy food you’re getting.
 The pricing varies depending on the item, with selections ranging from as low as $7.33 (Lean beef patties) to as high as $212.85 (a 25-pound Lean Ground Beef Bundle).

 You can enjoy exclusive discounts when you order multiple counts of products like Ribeyes and New York Strip Steaks.
 This makes US Wellness Meats an excellent choice for those situations when one wants to order in bulk, either out of preference or due to an upcoming ceremony.

 Overall, the company’s pricing lies more on the affordable end.
 Here is a table of ten randomly selected items that should give you a broad understanding of how much it costs to order from Grassland Beef.

 Just remember that these prices are at the time of me writing this and might have changed.

 In a market increasingly flooded with meal delivery companies, Grassland Beef has found a way to stand out from the crowd.
-First, and most importantly, its meats are sustainably raised in farms that practice organic farming.
-And by organic, I mean strict organic farming because cases where companies don’t quite do what they say is pretty common.
+First, and most importantly, its meats are sustainably raised on farms that practice organic farming.
+And by organic, I mean strict organic farming because cases where companies don’t quite do what they say are pretty common.